10 Hacks For Never Missing a Single Deadline

 Here’s a secret: you don’t need to finish everything on your own.
 It will take you hours to complete a task you’re not used to doing.
 Hours of time you could have spent on something you’re actually comfortable doing – and that a professional could have finished in a couple of minutes.

 And the fact is, it may only cost you as little as five dollars to complete a task you have been procrastinating on, so why not give it a try?
-There are many websites such as Fiverr or Upwork for you to find freelancers of all skills – developers, designers, programmers, writers, translators – you name it!
+There are many websites such as Fiverr for you to find freelancers of all skills – developers, designers, programmers, writers, translators – you name it!

 3. Do Your MITs